Hernan-Ibarra/elasticsearch-presentation/slides.md

 - Elasticsearch was created by Shay Bannon and was released in Febuary 2010.

-- To make search and update the database elastic search uses a RESTful API using HTTP VERBS - GET, POST, PUT, DELETE, etc. to make queries.
+- To make search and update the database elastic search uses a RESTful API.
+To query we use HTTP VERBS - GET, POST, PUT, DELETE, etc.

 - Used in text-search, business analytics and geo-spatial analysis.